adonisamarante/nlw-planner/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Packages used in this project:
+Packages installed in this project:

 Tailwind CSS:
 npm install -D tailwindcss postcss autoprefixer